samsheff/scrapezillow/README.md

     results = scrape_url(<url>, None, <request timeout>)

 That should give you all the data you need.
-If not feel free to complain to me.
+If not feel free to request new features.